-The Native American alliance was ultimately able to surround, attack, and defeat the American force led by St. Clair in less than three hours.
+The American Indian alliance was ultimately able to surround, attack, and defeat the American force led by St. Clair in less than three hours.
 The American casualties at the Battle of the Wabash were high.
 An estimated 800 American officers, soldiers, and civilians were killed and another 350 were wounded.
-The Native American alliance, while exact casualty numbers are unknown, it is estimated that their dead and wounded numbers were around a tenth of the American causalities, with some estimates as low as 30 warriors killed.
+The American Indian alliance, while exact casualty numbers are unknown, it is estimated that their dead and wounded numbers were around a tenth of the American causalities, with some estimates as low as 30 warriors killed.

-Native American Tribal Websites
+American Indian Tribal Websites

 Listed below are the current federally recognized tribes whose tribal ancestors participated in the Battle of the Wabash in 1791 and the Battle of Fort Recovery in 1794.
 Each tribe is linked to their own website, where more information on both their history and today’s tribal citizens can be found.